Asbestos Testing in Building Material such as fibre cement, corrugated fibre cement material and vinyl tiles.

 Frequently Asked Questions:

 What is asbestos?

-Asbestos is classified as carcinogenic (cancer causing) and exposure to high concentrations of asbestos fibres by breathing fibres into your lungs can cause health problems.
+Asbestos is classified as carcinogenic (cancer causing) and exposure to high concentrations of asbestos fibres through respiration may cause health problems.
 While your body might be able to remove some of the fibres inhaled, other fibres might remain in the lungs and cause various health effects many years later.

 What are the possible health effects of asbestos?

 The possible health effects and hazards of asbestos include asbestosis (permanent scarring of lung tissue that impairs breathing), lung cancer, mesothelioma (a cancer of the linings around the lungs and abdomen) and other diseases that affect the linings around the lungs and abdomen.

 Health effects can take many years to develop and while there are modes of treatments available, for some asbestos related health effects, cures are currently not available.

 How much does it cost to test for asbestos?